 - The Excelsior Scholarship covers four years of college.
 Students who require more than four years to graduate – and that is the majority of public college students in New York – would see future assistance revert to loans.
 The four-year graduation rate for public colleges in New York is just 38.7% (2013 figures, according to the Chronicle of Higher Education).
 In addition, students who are already in college must be on track to graduate in four years to qualify for scholarship consideration.

 - Transferring to a SUNY college is not seamless.
-It is highly unlikely that all earned credits will be accepted by SUNY, potentially imperiling eligibility for Excelsior Scholarships.
+It is not guaranteed that all earned credits will be accepted by SUNY, potentially imperiling eligibility for Excelsior Scholarships.

 - Regarding the state’s post-graduation residency requirement: Does the state – especially upstate – have the jobs to accommodate this potential influx of new job-seekers?
 And should newly minted graduates be penalized if not?